Administering `Charak' Oath a mistake, happened due to miscommunication: Calcutta Medical College Principal | Education

 - India

-The clarification came a day after first-year students of the hallowed medical institute were asked to take the `Charak Shapath' (oath named after the author of an ancient Indian medical text), which various medical forums have opposed in the past.
+The clarification came a day after first-year students of the 187-year-old medical college were asked to take the `Charak Shapath' (oath named after the author of an ancient Indian medical text), proposed by the National Medical Council, instead of the traditional Hippocratic Oath.

-Charak Shapath finds its reference in Charaka Samhita, an ancient Sanskrit text on Ayurveda, which lays down a code of conduct for healers in ancient Indian medicine.

-''A few days back, there was a video conference with the officials of NMC.
-During that conference there was a reference of Charak Shapath.
+''A few days back, there was a video conference with officials of NMC.
+During that conference there was a reference to Charak Shapath.
 Our staff and officials misunderstood it as an official guideline (to be compulsorily followed) and administered it on first-year students,'' Mishra told PTI.

-''It was a mistake on our part ... we misunderstood a reference to be an official guideline,'' he said.
+''It was a mistake on our part ... we misunderstood the reference to be an official guideline,'' he said.

-The Principal said interns are administered the Hippocratic Oath, a centuries-old code of ethics for medical practitioners worldwide.
+The NMC, the regulator for medical education that replaced the Medical Council of India two years back, had some weeks ago suggested that medical colleges should replace the traditional Hippocratic Oath by the Charak Oath drawn from an ancient text `Charak Samhita' (Charak's text).
+The Principal said interns are normally administered the Hippocratic Oath, a centuries-old code of ethics for medical practitioners worldwide, which asks doctors to pledge beneficial treatment, to refrain rom causing harm and to maintain secrecy of a patient's confidences.

-''There has never been any instance where we have administered Charaka oath.
-We only follow the century-old system of administering Hippocratic Oath,'' he said.

-IDSO Medical unit spokesperson Dr Soumyadip Roy told PTI, ''we are stunned how this could happen in a premier medical college of the country.''
-He said their forum would submit a deputation to the Medical College against the decision.
+All-India DSO Medical unit spokesperson Dr Soumyadip Roy told PTI, ''we are stunned how this could happen in a premier medical college of the country.''
+He said the forum would submit a deputation to the Medical College against the decision.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)